Friday, July 12, 2019

 AliExpress Heatsink.

-OPTION 3 - LIQUID COOLING - MODIFIED CLAMPING HARDWARE
+CHOICE 4 - LIQUID COOLING - MODIFIED CLAMPING HARDWARE

 Liquid cooling of the APU using modified clamping mentioned above.